Sapphire at a Glance

 What Science Says

-From a mineralogical perspective, Sapphire is a well-characterized variety of corundum (Al2O3) with a hardness of 9, making it one of the hardest natural materials on Earth.
+Sapphire is well-characterized mineralogically as corundum (Al2O3) with a hardness of 9, making it one of the hardest natural materials on Earth.

-• Gem-quality Sapphires are routinely heat-treated in laboratories to enhance color and clarity — this practice is so common that untreated natural Sapphires command a significant premium.
+- ◆Heat treatment to improve color and clarity is so standard in the gem trade that untreated natural Sapphires carry a significant premium.

-• While metaphysical claims about Sapphire cannot be scientifically validated, the gemstone industry values Sapphire for its exceptional durability, optical properties, and the scientific precision with which its color origin can be analyzed using spectroscopy.
+- ◆Metaphysical claims aside, Sapphire is valued in the gem industry for its durability, optical properties, and the precision with which its color can be analyzed using spectroscopy.

 Which Chakras Does Sapphire Connect To?